nerabits/Surge-Manual/scripting/common.md

 # Scripting

-You may use JavaScript to extend the ability of Surge as your wish.
+You may use JavaScript to extend the ability of Surge as you wish.

 ## Script Section